 A very limited number of preceptor positions (typically 2-3) are funded by the department each year.
 A preceptor appointment is normally for a full academic year, and is typically renewed for up to three years (assuming satisfactory teaching evaluations, availability of funding, and that no other problems arise).

-A preceptor is normally a full-time candidate for a doctoral degree (PhD or DES) who has completed the residence requirements (6 RUs for PhD candidates and the equivalent for DES: 2 full academic years beyond MS), and who offers part-time instruction under the direction and supervision of a teaching faculty officer of higher rank (i.e., a tenured or tenure-track faculty member or a full-time lecturer).
+A preceptor is normally a full-time PhD candidate who has completed the residence requirements (6 RUs), and who offers part-time instruction under the direction and supervision of a teaching faculty officer of higher rank (i.e., a tenured or tenure-track faculty member or a full-time lecturer).
 Preceptors and other student officer positions are described in the faculty handbook here.

 Preceptorship responsibilities include teaching one 1000 or 3000-level course (3 or 4 units) each semester.
 Compensation is currently (as of July 2008) $1500/semester over the standard PhD GRA or teaching fellow stipend.

-The qualifications for a Computer Science Department preceptor are: (1) MPhil (may be waived in rare cases and does not apply to DES - but the same prerequisites would hold: all doctoral degree requirements completed except the proposal, defense and deposit), (2) English fluency, (3) Demonstrated excellence in teaching at Columbia (e.g., via a sample lecture), (4) Faculty advocate (i.e., recommender), and (5) Application (1 page essay by the applicant about why he/she wishes to be a preceptor and why he/she is qualified).
+The qualifications for a Computer Science Department preceptor are: (1) MPhil (may be waived in rare cases), (2) English fluency, (3) Demonstrated excellence in teaching at Columbia (e.g., via a sample lecture), (4) Faculty advocate (i.e., recommender), and (5) Application (1 page essay by the applicant about why he/she wishes to be a preceptor and why he/she is qualified).